mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 ### Service Settings

-Here are described the parameters intrinsic to service that specify its behaviors.
+Here are described the parameters intrinsic to the service that specify its behaviors.
 An example of service configuration can be the following one:

 ```json